JJnotJimmyJohn/CBA-stats-dev/README.md

 This is a project to generate advanced stats using scraped CBA stats from Sina.com, Sohu.com.

+## Main folder
+Main folder has all the working files and place holders

+### RatingTest_GeorgeHill.ipynb
+Notebook to test calculation of George Hill's offensive rating

 ### CBA_data_scrape.ipynb
 Draft file to scrape detailed game stats out of Sina.com

+### Rating_test.py
+Place holder to refactor notebook into .py file

+### Sina_Scrape.py
+Place holder to refactor notebook into .py file

+## StatsData/
+folder to store data

+### GamesSchedulePage_2019-12-28.csv
+Data scraped from http://cba.sports.sina.com.cn/cba/schedule/all/?qleagueid=205&qmonth=&qteamid= on 20191228
+Containing schedule info and links to games' detailed stats

 ### GeorgeHill_testdata_20191225.csv
 GeorgeHill's stats until 20191224.
 Used to validate my calculation of offensive rating